briandipalma/flux-for-components/README.md

 * For simple to medium complexity components pure React might suffice.
 Components where data flows downward through a parent component and there is low need for upward communication between components.
 * With medium to high complexity components you should start using Flux.
-This is where events need to be passed back up the component hierarchy or there is a lot of computed state based on data spread over many components.
+This is where events need to be passed back up the component hierarchy or there is a lot of computed state.

 The chosen approach should be as complex as required and no more complex, and sometimes it turns out that singletons are too simple.